buddhist-uni/buddhist-uni.github.io/_courses/nibbana.md

 ~ Snp 5.10
 {: .epigraph}

-This excellent, free anthology will be our textbook for this class:
+This free anthology will be our textbook for the class:
 {% include content_box.html category="monographs" slug="island_pasanno-amaro" %}

 This secondary monograph will be threaded through the course to help contextualize the historical developments: